US Judge Blocks Trump Immigration Rule on Public Benefits

 The Trump administration has touted the rule as a way to ensure only those who are self-sufficient come to the U.S., one of many steps to try to move the country toward a system that focuses on immigrants’ skills instead of emphasizing the reunification of families.

-Officials with the U.S. Department of Homeland Security and U.S. Immigration and Citizenship Services didn’t return messages seeking comment Monday.
+U.S. Immigration and Citizenship Services ceased applying the rule to pending applications and petitions after the ruling in Chicago, agency spokesman Dan Hetlage said in a statement issued Monday evening.

+“USCIS will fully comply with the decision and issue additional forthcoming guidance while the agency reviews the decision,” he said.

-If there's an appeal, there could be another legal wrinkle in the case.
+If there are further appeals, there could be another legal wrinkle in the case.

 In June, the 7th U.S. Circuit Court of Appeals upheld Feinerman's decision blocking enforcement of the rule in Illinois while the merits of the case could be decided.
 It was a 2-1 decision, with then-Circuit Judge Amy Coney Barrett dissenting.
 Barrett was confirmed as a Supreme Court justice last month and would have to recuse herself if the case reached the nation's highest court.